 May Events in Spain

-- Mother's Day in Spain takes place the first Sunday of May every year.
+- Mother's Day in Spain takes place on the first Sunday of May every year (as opposed to the second Sunday as in the U.S.).

-- Andalusia's town fairs are in full swing throughout May.
-In 2019, the most famous—that of Seville—will take place entirely in May, despite its official name being the April Fair.
+- Andalusia's town fairs are in full swing throughout May, referred to locally as ferias.
+Each town hosts its own festival, but the most famous one is in Seville which takes place at the beginning of the month.
 Elsewhere in the region, Córdoba and Jerez also celebrate their ferias this month.

-- Speaking of Córdoba, the city's iconic floral patios festival and contest also takes place in early-mid May most years (May 6–19, 2019).
+- Speaking of Córdoba, the city's iconic floral patios festival and contest also takes place around the middle of May.
 Come marvel at the gorgeous floral displays that burst against the whitewashed walls of the city's typical courtyards.

-- Up north, the Girona Flower Festival (May 11–19, 2019) keeps the floral fun going as colorful gardens spring up throughout the town center (are you noticing a theme here?).
+- Up north, the Girona Flower Festival outside of Barcelona keeps the floral fun going as colorful gardens spring up throughout the town center.

-- The San Isidro Festival in Madrid (May 11–15, 2019) celebrates the city's patron saint with a packed calendar full of parades, street parties, live performances and more.
+- The San Isidro Festival in Madrid celebrates the city's patron saint with a packed calendar full of parades, street parties, live performances, and more.
+It's a multi-day celebration with the culminating fireworks show taking place on May 15 every year.

 May Travel Tips